 Emergencies happen every day and can occur at any moment in time.
 Most of the time, it is during a very inconvenient moment.
 It is crucial to prepare and be as ready as possible for any emergency that may happen in your life.
 For humans, it is easy for us to call 911 and get help.
 For animals, they rely on you to help save their lives.
 If there is an accident or urgent issue, it is necessary to have doctors on-call at a clinic that can easily aid in emergencies.
-If it is after hours, make sure to find your local 24-hour vet clinic.
+If it is after hours, make sure to find your local 24-hour vet clinic in Newport Beach.

 If you are currently experiencing a pet emergency, please locate your nearest 24-hour emergency animal hospital or come to our location.
 We have doctors ready to answer your questions and to prepare for your animal’s needs.